Mamadou Tandja

 Mamadou Tandja (1938 – 24 November 2020) was a Nigerien politician who was President of Niger from 1999 to 2010.
 He was President of the National Movement for the Development of Society (MNSD) from 1991 to 1999 and unsuccessfully ran as the MNSD's presidential candidate in 1993 and 1996 before being elected to his first term in 1999.
 While serving as President of Niger, he was also Chairman of the Economic Community of West African States from 2005 to 2007.

 Tandja was of mixed Fula and Soninke ethnicity.
-He was the first President of Niger who was not ethnically Hausa or Djerma.
+He was the first president of Niger who was not ethnically Hausa or Djerma.

 Following a constitutional crisis in 2009, which was caused by Tandja's efforts to remain in office beyond his term, he was ousted by the military in a coup d'état on 18 February 2010.

 Early and personal life

-Tandja was born in Maïné-Soroa, French West Africa in 1938, in the south-eastern part of what is now Niger.
+Tandja was born in Maïné-Soroa in 1938, in the south-eastern part of what is now Niger.
 He was of mixed Fula and Soninke ethnicity.

 Tandja was polygamous and had two wives, Laraba Tandja and Fati Tandja, both of whom claimed the role of First Lady of Niger during his presidency.